 Multiple source piggeries will be permitted, i.e. there will not be a sole supplier of the pigs that are introduced onto the campus.
-The source piggery must first be approved by the Gatton Campus Biosecurity Advisory Committee prior to introduction of the pigs.
+The source piggery must first be approved by UQ Biological Resources (UQBR).
 Pigs must not be sourced from saleyards.

-Liaison with the source piggeries regarding procurement of pigs will be handled by UQ Biological Resources (UQBR).
-UQBR will establish supply agreements with the source piggeries and establish procedures to coordinate orders.
-This includes procurement of pigs that are destined for other UQ campuses, e.g. Herston and St Lucia.
-With pigs that are destined for the Gatton campus, the Manager of the Queensland Animal Science Precinct (QASP) within UQBR will manage the procurement procedures.
+Liaison with the source piggeries regarding procurement of pigs will be administered by UQBR.
+UQBR will establish supply agreements with the source piggeries and establish procedures to coordinate orders and delivery of pigs to various UQ sites including Gatton, Herston and St Lucia campuses.
+Until an internal Gatton Transport solution is realised, commercial operators will facilitate the transport of animals from the piggeries to the Gatton Campus.